The race in brief

 Rory Townsend’s on fire.
 If Canyon

-Damian who?
+Damien who?
 Townsend’s success this season doesn’t end with his own results.
-His coached rider Damian Clayton took a surprise podium at Beaumont, racing smartly to finish third.
+His coached rider Damien Clayton took a surprise podium at Beaumont, racing smartly to finish third.
 This is only Clayton’s third full road racing season, his first with Andy Moore Autocentres Racing.
 He still holds down a full-time job too.
 He started the season with a bang, taking 2nd at the early season Perfs Pedal race and has ridden solidly all season in the National Road Series, often riding without teammates.
 His coach may not be the only rider stepping up a level next season.

 Ribble revival.
 It’s probably fair to say that Ribble Pro Cycling had a relatively slow start to the National Road Series.
 The lowest-ranked Continental team in the series standings, they were still searching for their first big result this season.
 Things have turned around fast for them in the last two weeks however.
 John Archibald’s stunning performance at the nationals was followed by a strong performance by Archibald and his Huub-Wattbike partner Dan Bigham.
 Both made it into the final selection, with Bigham first to attack in the final kilometre only to just miss out on a podium place to Clayton.

 The return of Alex Peters.
 The return of former Madison Genesis and Team Sky rider Alex Peters to elite-level racing was a welcome sight.
 The 25 year-old from London had taken time out from cycling for the last two years, but recently popped up to take a win a Hog Hill.
 By all accounts he had a strong ride at the Beaumont, almost bridging across solo to the winning move of the day.
 Let’s hope we see him with a race number on again soon.

 The National Road Series continues this Sunday, 14 July, with the Stockton Grand Prix.